Scroll fatigue is real when it comes to learning (even if it's not on TikTok)

 • Break up text into short paragraphs (2–4 lines max)

-• Avoid mixing long text with media or multiple tasks
+• Avoid mixing long text with video, audio, or multiple tasks (images/infographics are ok)

 • Follow with a screen that lets the brain breathe (reflection, recap, or simple question)